 Students must attain a passing grade for advancement to Module II

-Instructions on how to fulfill these requirements prior to the first day of the Academy will be given at the Orientation.
+Instructions on how to fulfill these requirements prior to the first day of the Academy will be given at the information session.

 It is important to look professional the first day, which means clean shaven, have an appropriate haircut/hairstyle with short side burns, and no makeup or jewelry.
 Your uniform should be cleaned and pressed with no loose strings or blemishes.
 Shoes should be polished to a high luster.

 Prospective recruits are encouraged to create a Facebook account and befriend CODPSA to get the most current training information.

 This Basic Peace Officer Training (BPOT) is a 16 week, 168 hour discipline/stress oriented program and is the first component of the Academy.
 The curriculum emphasizes Leadership, Professionalism, Ethics, First Aid/CPR, Arrest Methods/Defensive Tactics, Firearms/Chemical Agents and Vehicle Operations.
 In addition, there will be uniform and equipment inspections, physical exercises (running, push-ups, sit-ups, etc.) and including training in formation, facing movements with marching.
 Students will attend the Academy in full uniform and are required to purchase their own physical training gear and other miscellaneous supplies.
 This course is designed for aspiring peace officer candidates who wish to meet all training requirements for a Reserve Police Officer, Level III, in the State of California.

 The class meets Saturdays from 8:00AM-5:00PM and Tuesday evenings from 6:00PM-10:00PM.